KathleenDollard/docs/docs/csharp/roslyn-sdk/incremental-source-generators/tips.md

 ---
 title: Roslyn Incremental Generator Tips
-description:               # Tips to make it easier to write Roslyn incremental source generators.
+description: Tips to make it easier to write Roslyn incremental source generators.
 author: KathleenDollard
 ms.author: kdollard
 ms.date: 6/11/2022
 ms.topic: overview
 ---
 # Tips for creating generators

+## Code called in the generator pipeline must be pure

+What is purity

+Coming out of the pipeline doesn't count

 ## Resolve warnings in your generated code